Friendshoring instead of globalization? Why political allies are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our supply security? ###

 What does the term "multipolar world" mean in relation to the economy?

 A multipolar world describes an international order in which several countries or regions are simultaneously economically, politically, and technologically influential.
-In the past, the global economy was more bipolar—with clearly dominant centers of power such as the US and the EU, or at times, the US and the Soviet Union.
-Today, there are additional players, including China, India, the ASEAN states, the Middle East, and emerging African countries, that help shape trade rules and contribute their own economic models.
+Previously, the global economy was more bipolar – with clearly dominant power centers such as the US and the EU, or at times the US and the Soviet Union.
+Today, with China, India, the ASEAN states, the Middle East, and also emerging African economies, there are additional actors that help shape trade rules and contribute their own economic models.
 For companies, this change means a more fragmented, but also more diverse, international landscape.

-What impact does this have on internationally active companies?
+What impact will this have on internationally operating companies?

-For companies, the complexity of markets is increasing.
-Standards, laws, and cultural frameworks are becoming more diverse, political risks are increasing, and strategic alliances must be reassessed more frequently.
-At the same time, a multipolar world opens up opportunities for diversification, market proximity, and innovation partnerships.
-The ability to actively monitor geopolitical developments, simulate scenarios, and develop flexible strategies is crucial.
+Market complexity is increasing for companies.
+Standards, laws, and cultural frameworks are diverging more significantly, political risks are rising, and strategic alliances need to be reassessed more frequently.
+At the same time, a multipolar world offers opportunities for diversification, market proximity, and innovation partnerships.
+Crucially, companies must be able to actively monitor geopolitical developments, analyze scenarios, and develop flexible strategies.

 Can one say that geopolitical risks are significantly more important today than they were 20 years ago?

 Yes.
-Two decades ago, globalization was in a phase of optimism and was viewed almost exclusively as an engine of growth.
+Two decades ago, globalization was in a phase of optimism and was almost exclusively seen as an engine of growth.
 Trade liberalization, the opening of China, and EU enlargement promoted integrated markets.
-Today, however, issues such as economic sanctions, tariff disputes, technological conflicts, and energy dependencies are crucial.
-Companies must incorporate geopolitical risk management into their core strategies instead of viewing it as a mere "sideline."
+Today, however, issues such as economic sanctions, labor disputes, technology conflicts, and energy dependencies are crucial.
+Companies must integrate geopolitical risk management into their core strategies instead of treating it merely as a "side issue.".

 Global supply chains as a strategic factor